 Our current infrastructure provides the necessary scale to increase our market presence among corporations, endowments, foundations and family offices.
 The development of our regional banking model places added emphasis on providing our clients the full suite of commercial banking products, including trust and custody services.
 We provide additional customized products to our clients, allowing us to expand our product suite and increase efficiency.
-We believe that our values, reputation and superior client service will help us broaden our existing client relationships and foster continued growth in the products and services we offer them.
+We believe that our values, reputation and superior client services we offer them.
 We believe that as our assets under management and assets under custody continue to grow, our trust and investment management business will meaningfully contribute to our profitability given the operating leverage from our fixed cost structure and the limited amount of capital required to support this business.